 There’s nothing scarier than the thought of your pet getting sick when you’re far from home.
 The NEA Pet Insurance Program, provided by PetsBest, makes sure you’re always covered so you don’t have to worry about the cost of care.
 You can visit any licensed veterinarian in the country—or the world.
 Depending on the plan you choose, PetsBest reimburses much of the cost for many medical procedures, such as X-rays, exams and surgery.
 You can even take a photo of your receipt and submit your claim online.
 And NEA members receive a 5% discount.

-Even pet-friendly hotels have their limits when it comes to excessive shedding, drooling and especially chewing on furniture.
+Even pet-friendly hotels and vacations rental homes have their limits when it comes to excessive shedding, drooling and especially chewing on furniture.
 Avoid damage fees by keeping a close eye on your pet while you’re in your room, and if they’re used to being in a crate at home, consider crating them if you need to leave them alone.
 It’s also a good idea to bring extra blankets and towels to protect the hotel’s furniture.
-You may also want to bring a supply of your own food—sometimes a change to the hotel’s food (even if it is a cute “room service for pets” menu) can cause an upset tummy and, thus, in-room damage.
+You may also want to only feed your pet your own food.
+Even if your hotel offers a cute “room service for pets” menu, it might cause an upset tummy and, thus, in-room damage.

 IF YOU’RE LEAVING YOUR PET AT HOME…